krogebry/krogebry.github.io/_posts/2017-06-16-cf-composition.markdown

 <p>
 For each account we're active in 2 regions, but generally we're only going to use 1.
-In some cases like mongodb we'll need to use at least two regions.
+In some cases like mongodb we'll need to use at least two regions for failover, but that only appiles to production and maybe DR, but not pre-prod.
 We also assume that, by default, the security team is going to do us a solid by installing our VPC's for us by creating a CF stack which has everything we'll need for the VPC's, bastions and subnets.
 </p>

 <p>
-5 services * 3 accounts = 15 service accounts
+5 products * 3 accounts = 15 service accounts
 </p>

 <p>